Skip to main content

 Lateness to School

-• Each day children who arrive late to school will need to sign in electronically in the reception area using our Inventry system.
+• Children who arrive late must sign in electronically in Reception using our Inventry system.

-• Repeated lateness to school will result in a parent/staff panel meeting.
+• Repeated lateness will result in a parent/staff panel meeting.

-• 2 or more late marks in the same week = 30 mins after school detention on the Friday of that week.
+• Two or more late marks in the same week = 30 mins after-school detention on the Friday of that week.

 Illness and Accidents Procedures